damnhandy/maven-publish-issue/README.md

 	docker-compose run workspace /bin/bash

 This will startup both Artifactory and Gitbucket and startup the "workspace" container and dump you into the container where you'll be able to execute the Maven and git commands.
-Once your in the containers shell, copy the `settings.xml` to the `/root/.m2` directory:
+Once you are in the containers shell, copy the `settings.xml` to the `/root/.m2` directory:

 	root@4bd4bb1a3678:~# cp settings.xml .m2/